AmericaSCORESBayArea/scoreslabs/README.md

 ### Re-Enfranchising Target Communities
 ## Benefits to Developers
 ### Professional Benefits
+In addition to the opportunity to collaborate with smart and experienced developers, we encourage you to make professional connections, respectfully.
+You may also cite your contributions in your professional resume and online profiles.
 ### Personal Benefits
+Your contributions here are impactful and meaningful.
+We will do our best to provide evidence of both the needs we seek to meet as well as evidence of what's been successful and what needs improvement.
+We encourage both creativity and rigor in everything we do, and personal satisfaction.
 ## Benefits to the the Tech Industry
+Open Source has demonstrated benefits to innovation as well as to major issues facing both Humanity and Industry.
+We want to follow in the footsteps of pioneers of Open Source, like Mozilla, Apache, Linux...
+What we think is novel here is America Scores Bay Area, as a mission-focused nonprofit that is not directly STEM focused.
+Rather, the skills of self-confidence, communication, teamwork, advocacy, and community service that come from the Soccer-Poetry-Service-Learning program are preparing the future leaders of business, community, and technology.
+We intend the Students and Coaches gain experience as technology stakeholders and influencers, more than basic consumers
 ### De-Risking Human Factors
 ### Impact-Based Development
 Rather than measure success by only the familiar product KPI's such as DAU/MAU, Acquisition Costs, Bounces and Referrers, we emphasize indirect and exponential benefits, for example...